Latest ICOMOS publications

 Publications received in 2018 at ICOMOS Documentation Centre

-Publications received in 2021 at ICOMOS Documentation Centre
+Publications received in 2021 at the ICOMOS Documentation Centre

 ICOMOS ICCROM Analysis of Case studies in Recovery and Reconstruction Vol1CoverICOMOS-ICCROM